bockring/ArduMark/README.md

 # ArduMark
-(日本語は下へスクロール)

-[EN]
-*This description is translated by machine from Japanese.
-I'm sorry for some words sometimes wrong.

 1.About
 This software (hereinafter referred to as this software) measures the performance of boards corresponding to the Arduino language created using the Arduino language by bockring.